indigotech/taq-github-bot/src/data/local/github/tracks-react/track-1/steps/step-1.md

 # Step 1 - Update README.md

 This one is easy.
 All you have to do is add the following topics to `README.md` file.
-Just remember that these modifications must be done in **local README** file you just cloned.
+Just remember that these modifications must be done in your **local README** file.
 With that in mind, add these topics:

   - Project's Name (pick one 😎)
   - Project's Description